bpwhelan/GameSentenceMiner/README.md

 This project automates the recording of game sentence audio to help with Anki Card Creation.

-You can trigger the entire process with a single hotkey that cuts out the before and after voice, gets a screenshot, and sends both to Anki.
+This allows us to create cards from texthooker/yomitan, and automatically get screenshot and sentence audio from the game we are playing.

 ## Features:
-- **Vosk Speech Recognition**: Automatically cuts the end of the clip to the exact moment the voice ended.
+- **Voice Activity Detection**: Automatically cuts the end of the clip to the exact moment the voice ended.
 - **OBS Replay Buffer**: Constantly records the last X seconds of gameplay.
 - **Clipboard Interaction**: Automatically monitors the clipboard for dialogue events.
+- **Websocket Listening**: Listens to a websocket uri for text-events from stuff like Agent/Textractor.
 - **Hotkey Automation**: Single hotkey to trigger video recording, screenshot, and transcription.
 - **1-Click Card Creation**: Monitors anki for new cards from Yomitan, and automatically gets audio from games.

 ## Prerequisites